 iOS 11 Release Date: What’s Cooking Inside

-The biggest question regarding iOS 11 is when the OS will be released globally?
-What will be the probable iOS 11 release date?
+The biggest question regarding iOS 11 was when the OS would be released globally?
+What would be the probable iOS 11 release date?
 Well, if we notice Apple’s trend, they launch a new OS in the third or fourth quarter of the year. iOS 10 Beta has been released in July 2016 while it will be officially launched in the second week of September.
-So, we are hopeful that the upcoming iOS version will also follow the same pattern.
-The iOS 11 Beta is expected to release in July 2017 while the iOS 11 release date may fall in the second week of September 2017.
+So, we were not surprised when the latest iOS version followed the exact same pattern.
+The iOS 11 Beta is released in 5th June 2017 while the iOS 11 release date may fall in the second week of September 2017.

 |iOS Version||Announcement Date||Release Date|